cudmore/lindensutter/readme.md

 - [ ] Install PCI card in computer and connect to NI box
 - [ ] Put all cards in NI box
-- [ ] Attach NI 2090a breakout to box
+- [ ] Attach two (2x) NI 2090a breakouts to NI box
 - [ ] Move computer back under table

-- [ ] See if we need to install ni drivers.
+- [ ] See if we need to install NI drivers.
 What exactly did Sutter do with the computer?
 - [ ] Try to fire up matlab and create first 'Machine Data File (MDF)'.